ipsy-md/docs/docs/cluster/cecile/slurm.md

     In case you made your python code executable you can remove the line `module load python` and call the script as follows: `./python_script ${subjects[idx]}` without prepending `python -u`

+    #### Job array with more a complicated structure

+    A typical analysis might require to analyze different subjects with different sessions or different parameters.
+The following scripts exmplifies a similar case in which each subject needs to be run for three different sessions.

+    ```
+    #!/bin/bash

+    #SBATCH --job-name=multi_param
+    #SBATCH --output=logs/%x-%A-%a.out
+    #SBATCH --error=logs/%x-%A-%a.err
+    #SBATCH --array 0-11

+    SUBJECTS=(01 02 03 04)
+    SESSIONS=("ses-01", "ses-02", "ses-03")

+    SUBJECT_IDX=$((SLURM_ARRAY_TASK_ID % 4))
+    SESSION_IDX=$((SLURM_ARRAY_TASK_ID % 3))

+    ./my_analysis.sh --sub "sub-${SUBJECTS[SUBJECT_IDX]}" -ses "${SESSIONS[SESSION_IDX]}"
+    ```

+    In order to set up a similar script it is necessary to follow a few simple steps:

+    1. Set the array range according to the total number of jobs you need to run.
+In this example we have 4 subjects and 3 different sessions per subject, thus we can set the `--array` range as `0-11`, which amounts to 12 jobs.
+    2. Set up one array that defines the subject IDs `SUBJECTS` and another array that defines the session names `SESSIONS`.
+    3. To assign each session to each subject we can leverage on the modulus operator (take a look at [modular arythmetic](https://en.wikipedia.org/wiki/Modular_arithmetic)) to provide the correct index for all the combinations.
+For example, let's consider subject 4,

 === "Interactive job"

     This approach allows you to work interactively inside a given node.</b>